-Notes: The films are in the order of the Ozflicks Ranking List, and the numbers after the film suggestions are also from this list.
+Notes: The films are in the order of the Ozflicks Ranking List, which is updated annually and was last updated in June 2017, and the numbers after the film suggestions are also from this list.
 Spoilers have been avoided as far as possible in the information about the top 50 Australian films.

 Look Both Ways (2005) (Sarah Watt)